 |Name in English||Number of staff||Ministry responsible||Is there any political interference possible by the responsible Minister with the decision making in individual cases by the determining authority?|

-As regards its internal structure, the OFPRA has different units dealing with different procedures as well as different asylum applicants.
+As regards its internal structure, OFPRA has different units dealing with different procedures as well as different asylum applicants.
 This includes a unit entitled “asylum at the border”, which is responsible exclusively for claims lodged in waiting zones and detention centres.
-The OFPRA has also set up five thematic groups (“groupes de référents thématiques”) of about 20-30 staff each dealing with vulnerable applicants, as will be explained further below.
-Another administrative arrangement visible in the OFPRA relates to the units which are organised according to geographical criteria.
+OFPRA also has five thematic groups (“groupes de référents thématiques”) each dealing with vulnerable applicants, as will be explained further below.
+Another administrative arrangement visible in OFPRA relates to the units which are organised according to geographical criteria.

 Quality control and assurance

-An action plan for the reform of OFPRA, adopted on 22 May 2013, has been implemented since September 2013.
-It includes a monitoring mechanism of the quality of the decisions taken through an assessment of several sample cases.
-In addition, a “harmonisation committee”, chaired by the Executive Director, was created to harmonise the doctrine, including monitoring the jurisprudence of the CNDA.
+Following a 2013 action plan for the reform of OFPRA, an internal mechanism monitoring the quality of the decisions was put in place.
+It consists of an assessment of several sample cases.
+In addition, a “harmonisation committee”, chaired by the Executive Director, was created to harmonise the doctrine.
+Its tasks include monitoring the jurisprudence of the CNDA.

-An agreement was signed in 2013 between the OFPRA’s Director General and the UNHCR Representative in France establishing quality controls and an evaluation grid with criteria on three main stages of the examination of asylum cases: interview, investigation and decision.
-The objective is to envisage useful measures for the improvement of the quality of the decisions.
+An agreement was signed in 2013 between OFPRA’s Director General and the UNHCR Representative in France establishing a quality control mechanism and an evaluation grid with criteria regarding the three main stages of the examination of asylum cases: interview, investigation and decision.
+The objective is to consider useful measures to improve the quality of the decisions.

-In this context, three evaluations were carried out by OFPRA and UNHCR in 2013, 2015 and 2017, based on representative samples of asylum decisions taken in 2013 and 2014 and the first half of 2016 respectively.
+In this context, three evaluations were carried out by OFPRA and UNHCR in 2013, 2015 and 2017, based on representative samples of asylum decisions taken in 2013, 2014 and the first half of 2016 respectively.
 The results of the monitoring are available online.
-At the time of writing (March 2020), there was no information on whether another evaluation would be conducted in 2020.
+Since then, there is no information as to whether another evaluation has been or will be conducted.

-Taking into account the results of these quality controls, regular trainings are being provided to caseworkers, in particular regarding the interview, the assessment of proof and supportive documents and the reasoning of decisions taken.
-Trainings are provided in-house by OFPRA as well as a by EASO.
+Taking into account the results of these quality controls, regular trainings are provided to caseworkers, in particular regarding the interview, the assessment of proof and supportive documents and the reasoning of decisions taken.
+Trainings are provided in-house by OFPRA as well as a by the EUAA.

-OFPRA, Contrôle qualité: premier exercice d’évaluation, September 2014, available in French at: https://bit.ly/2KhfZZ6; Contrôle qualité: deuxième exercice d’évaluation, May 2016, available in French at: https://bit.ly/2kgUqvO; Contrôle qualité: troisième exercice d’évaluation, November 2018, available in French at: https://bit.ly/2GJPZmD.
+OFPRA, Contrôle qualité: premier exercice d’évaluation, September 2014; Contrôle qualité: deuxième exercice d’évaluation, May 2016,; Contrôle qualité: troisième exercice d’évaluation, November 2018 (no longr online as of March 2023).